r-harinarayanan/Shadowfox-python-tasks/README.md

 - `task5_1_dice_gui.py`

 ## 📁 Proof of Work
-Video screen recordings of all tasks are available (optional).
+Video screen recordings of all tasks are available.

 ---